 Symantec makes $1.3B play for VeriSign's security biz

-Move makes Symantec a leader in identity management and PKI.
+Deal will make Symantec a leader in identity management and public key infrastructure.

 Continuing its buying spree, Symantec Corp. has agreed to acquire VeriSign's identity and authentication business, which includes SSL Certificate and Public Key Infrastructure (PKI) services, for $1.28 billion in cash.

 The deal, announced by both companies Wednesday and expected to close by September, will broaden Symantec's security portfolio making it a leading player in identity management and PKI services.
 In the government market, Verisign is a provider of HSPD 12 solutions and is certified by the Defense Department to provide PKI digital certificates to contractors, state and local governments and individuals.